ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

  - [refarch-cloud-data-analytics-data](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-mobile/tree/kube-int) - The raw data that is preloaded in the databases in the VM

-## Run the reference solution in IBM Cloud
+## Setup the reference solution in IBM Cloud

 To run the solution demo you will need to download and start the VM, configure your Bluemix environment, run the data movement service and then run the BI tools...
 runtimes.